tbjers/dot-files/README.md

 ## Features

 Does not provide any shell or editor configurations.
-See [dot-zsh][dot-zsh], etceterea for the rest of my configurations.
+See [zsh][dot-zsh], etceterea for the rest of my configurations.

 ## Install
 Clone and symlink or install with [ellipsis][ellipsis]: